-The board of directors held four meetings during the fiscal year ended June 30, 2018.
+The board of directors held six meetings during the fiscal year ended June 30, 2020.
 The board of directors has three standing committees: an audit committee, a compensation committee and a nominating and corporate governance committee.
-During the last fiscal year, each of our directors attended at least 75% of the total number of meetings of the board and all of the committees of the board on which such director served during that period.
+Directors are expected to attend at least 75% of the total number of meetings of the board and the committees of the board they serve upon during a given period.
+Each director attended all of the board of directors and committee meetings for committees served upon during fiscal 2020.